On this page, about UT timekeeping and celestial navigation, monitoring the drift of your watch using a diary is crucial.

 Firstly, Setting the chronometer: Before setting sail, the chronometer had to be carefully and accurately set.
 This was typically done by comparing the chronometer to a known accurate time source, such as a shore-based observatory or a time ball dropped at a specific time each day.

-Drift of your watch
+Drift of the chronometer:

-Finaly, daily time checks: Once set, mariners would regularly check the chronometer against a known accurate time source.
+Once set, mariners would regularly check the chronometer against a known accurate time source.

 Finally, this would help them determine the rate at which the chronometer gained or lost time, allowing for corrections to be made.

-To summarize, By carefully maintaining and referencing the chronometer, mariners could establish their position more accurately and navigate with greater confidence.
+To summarize, by carefully maintaining and referencing the chronometer, mariners could establish their position more accurately and navigate with greater confidence.

 Of course, this, in turn, enabled safer and more efficient voyages over long distances.